evan-erdos/trail-of-cthulhu/story/prose-outline.md

 Nearly everyone appears to be sleep deprived, and some even have physical wounds.

 Professor Birchwell delegates assignments to the group.
-The Players are to question the more salient locals, to determine what they think the cause of their sickness is.
+The PCs are to question the more salient locals, to determine what they think the cause of their sickness is.
 They are also tasked with finding the village leader, and getting his opinion.